aahan14jain/Studentsurvery_Assignment3/README.md

    - Backend: `http://localhost:30001`
    - API Docs: `http://localhost:30001/docs`

+**Note**: The frontend is configured to use `/api` as the API URL in production builds.
+Nginx proxies `/api/` requests to the backend service automatically.

 #### Update deployments:
 ```bash
 kubectl rollout restart deployment/survey-backend
 kubectl rollout restart deployment/survey-frontend
 ```

+#### Troubleshooting

+**If the form submission fails in Kubernetes:**
+1. Clear your browser cache or do a hard refresh (`Ctrl+Shift+R` or `Cmd+Shift+R`)
+2. Check the browser console for the API URL configuration
+3. Verify pods are running: `kubectl get pods`
+4. Check pod logs: `kubectl logs <pod-name>`
+5. Verify services: `kubectl get svc`

+**Browser Cache Issues:**
+- The frontend JavaScript bundle is cached by browsers
+- After deploying a new version, always do a hard refresh
+- Or use an incognito/private window to test

 ## 📁 Project Structure